meteyou/docs/docs/btt-ebb/klipper.md

 ![Flash Klipper via CanBoot](img/canboot_flash_klipper.svg)

 ## Add the MCU in Klipper
-Finally, you can add the EBB to your Klipper `printer.cfg` with its UUID:
+Finally, you can add the board to your Klipper `printer.cfg` with its UUID:
 ``` yaml title="printer.cfg"
 [mcu EBB]
 canbus_uuid: <uuid>